stefalda/sqlite_wrapper/README.md

 * execute sql statements on it
 * work with the DB using encoded and decoded maps or model objects
 * watch (via streams) for a particular query, getting results reactively and instantly updated
+* connect to multiple databases by providing a dbName
+* execute a callback when the database is created or when should be migrated to a new schema version

 ## Getting started